-Homekey Technical Assistance Tool: Youth-Specific Funding Streams
+Homekey & Homekey+ Technical Assistance Tool: Youth-Specific Funding Streams

-This tool was developed by John Burton Advocates for Youth to assist prospective and current Homekey grantees whose projects serve youth with identifying funding sources for operating and rental subsidies as well as supportive services.
-Homekey funds the purchase, rehabilitation, and construction of interim and permanent housing.
-Homekey has a "youth set-aside," which requires 8% of the funding to be available for projects serving homeless youth or youth at risk of homelessness.
-Please note that while the programs listed in this document are youth-specific sources of funding, a project serving youth could draw upon general funding sources for homelessness as well.
+This tool was developed by John Burton advocates for Youth to assist prospective and current Homekey grantees whose projects serve youth, with identifying funding sources for operating and rental subsidies as well as supportive services.
+Homekey rounds 1-3 funded the purchase, rehabilitation, and construction of interim and permanent housing.
+Like the first three rounds of Homekey, "Homekey+" also provides capital development funding, but for Permanent Supportive Housing only.
+Like Homekey, Homekey+ has a "youth set-aside," which requires 8% of the funding to be available for projects serving homeless youth or youth at risk of homelessness.